jrandj/redhat/README.md

     * To install the `ansible-posix` collection:
         ```shell
-        ansible galaxy collection install ansible-posix
+        ansible-galaxy collection install ansible-posix
         ```

+	* To install the `ansible-posix` collection from an FTP locations $URL, first run `wget $URL`.
+Then create a `requirements.yml` file with each collection specified using one of these methods:
+        ```yml
+		collections:
+		  # directory containing the collection
+		  - source: ./my_namespace/my_collection/
+		    type: dir

+		  # directory containing a namespace, with collections as subdirectories
+		  - source: ./my_namespace/
+		    type: subdirs
+        ```

+	* Run the following:
+        ```shell
+        ansible-galaxy collection install -r requirements.yml -p .
+		ansible-galaxy collection install -r requirements.yml -p . # allow documentation commands to work
+        ```

-	* Note that the collection is installed into `~/ansible`.
+	* Note that the collection is installed into `~./ansible/collections/ansible_collections`.
 This can be overwritten with `-p /path/to/collection`, but you must update `ansible.cfg` accordingly.
 The documentation of the installed collection can be referred, but the `ansible-doc` command only searches the system directories for documentation.

 	* Create and run a playbook enforce-selinux.yml:
         ```yaml